pranathiparuchu/mle-training_1/README.md

 ```
 conda env create -f deploy/conda/env.yaml
 ```
-> Note: The name of the environment is `mle-dev` which can be found in the name section of `env.yaml` file
+> Note: The name of the environment is `mle-dev-mlflow` which can be found in the name section of `env.yaml` file
 - Activate the environment once environment is created
 ```
-conda activate mle-dev
+conda activate mle-dev-mlflow
 ```
 - To install `housing_price` package, run the below command:
 ```